exoRift/wizard-ql/README.md

 > [!WARNING]
 > Mismatching casing between the restricted record and the type record will prioritize the restricted record

-### `disallowUnvalidated`
-Fields that are not present in the type or restriction record will considered invalid fields

 ### `dateInterpreter`
 A callback that determines how WizardQL interprets dates.
 Wizard will attempt to parse a value as a date if `'date'` is supplied in its type record